-Musbury is a pretty village of about 600 residents.It has a great local pub, The Golden Hind serving good food and real ales, and a well stocked Spar shop and petrol station.
+Musbury is a pretty village near the Jurassic Coast in East Devon.It has a great local pub, The Hind serving good food and real ales, and a well stocked Spar shop and petrol station.

 The local towns of Seaton and Axminster are well appointed with a good range of independant shops and supermarkets, while further afield the larger towns of Sidmouth, Honiton, Bridport and Exeter provide a more varied shopping experience.